How it works

 Track your walk with our live GPS tracker, then view your detailed report card after the walk.

 Wag! is the nation's fastest-growing network of pre-screened and insured pet sitters and dog walkers.
 In less than 15 minutes you can book a nearby dog sitter, daycare provider, or dog walker, who'll take complete care of your loved one - at their place or yours.

 Hello!
 I am a life-long-dog-lover with over 20 years of combined dog owning experience.
-My current dog is an 11 year old border collie rescue who I adopted as a 9 month old puppy.
+My current dog is a 14 year Aussie mix rescue who I adopted as a 9 month old puppy.
 I have volunteered at Furkids as well as Cherokee County Humane Society and am a passionate advocate of dog welfare.
 I have a degree in Biology and am an avid runner.
-I have been hiking and running with my dog for years and am looking forward to the opportunity to walk yours. : )
+I have been hiking and running with my dog for years and am looking forward to the opportunity to walk yours. : ) Covid vaccinated ✅

 Top Pet Caregiver